UMAprotocol/docs/docs/getting-started/how-uma-works.md

 ### “Slow” withdrawal:

 If the token sponsor wishes to withdraw collateral from his position that would bring his collateralization below the global collateralization ratio, he can do so via a “slow” withdrawal.
-Because withdrawing this amount of collateral could potentially jeopardize the solvency of the fungible synthetic tokens, this “slow”, 2-part, withdrawal process allows other token holders to flag if a withdrawal would render the token sponsor insolvent.
+Because withdrawing this amount of collateral could potentially jeopardize the solvency of the fungible synthetic tokens, this “slow”, 2-part, withdrawal process allows other tokenholders to flag if a withdrawal would render the token sponsor insolvent.

 In a “slow” withdrawal, there are two parts:
 The token sponsor submits a withdrawal request to the contract indicating the amount of collateral he wishes to withdraw and the timestamp of the request.

-During this period, any token holder can liquidate the token sponsor’s position if they believe a withdrawal of the amount indicated in the withdrawal request would bring the token sponsor’s collateralization below the “[collateralization requirement](synthetic-tokens/glossary.md#collateralization-requirement)” at the time of liquidation.
+During this period, any tokenholder can liquidate the token sponsor’s position if they believe a withdrawal of the amount indicated in the withdrawal request would bring the token sponsor’s collateralization below the “[collateralization requirement](synthetic-tokens/glossary.md#collateralization-requirement)” at the time of liquidation.
-If the “[withdrawal liveness period](synthetic-tokens/glossary.md#withdrawal-liveness-period)” passes without a token holder liquidating the token sponsor, the token sponsor may withdraw collateral from his position up to the amount requested.
+If the “[withdrawal liveness period](synthetic-tokens/glossary.md#withdrawal-liveness-period)” passes without a tokenholder liquidating the token sponsor, the token sponsor may withdraw collateral from his position up to the amount requested.

 ## Liquidation and Dispute

-At any time, a token holder may liquidate a token sponsor’s position.
+At any time, a tokenholder may liquidate a token sponsor’s position.
 Liquidations happen immediately without calling the oracle.
 Anyone may dispute a liquidation within the “[liquidation liveness period](synthetic-tokens/glossary.md#liquidation-liveness-period)”.

-To liquidate a token sponsor position, a token holder submits tokens to the contract and posts a liquidation bond.
+To liquidate a token sponsor position, a tokenholder submits tokens to the contract and posts a liquidation bond.
 The liquidation bond covers the cost of calling the DVM if the liquidation is disputed.
 If the liquidation is not disputed, the liquidation bond is returned to the liquidator.
 The tokens are submitted for 3 purposes: to indicate the size of the position to be liquidated, to close the token sponsor’s position, and to attest to the liquidator’s belief that the token sponsor’s position should be liquidated.